VRConservation/fbabook/_sources/chapters/monitoring.md

-# Monitoring on a shoestring
+# Monitoring
-How to measure organizational and business success when you have little to no budget
+How to measure organizational and business success on a shoestring or when you have little to no budget

 ## Background
 Monitoring, Evaluation, Accountability, and Learning (MEAL) is crucial for ensuring the effectiveness and success of projects, as well as long-term organizational and business viability.
 MEAL enables organizations to make informed decisions and adapt strategies in real time by